NASCAR starts racing again: When is it, where, how to watch & more

 NASCAR's racing return has essentially hinged on North Carolina's Governor, Roy Cooper.
 His declaration that NASCAR teams were considered 'essential business' has been key to the sport's return - as the majority of its competitors are based in his state.
 This will be extended to the race tracks "unless the health conditions go down", according to Gov. Cooper.

-Some of the counties within N.C. did carry stricter lockdowns than others, but it is understood that all have now come into alignment to benefit NASCAR’s restart, which has allowed for preparations of cars and race tracks alike.
+Some of the counties within North Carolina did carry stricter lockdowns than others, but it is understood that all have now come into alignment to benefit NASCAR's restart, which has allowed for preparations of cars and race tracks alike.

 NASCAR has collaborated with public health officials, medical experts and state and federal officials, and implemented a comprehensive health and safety plan.
-In accordance with CDC, OSHA and state and local government recommendations, almost every aspect of how the event is conducted will be significantly modified, including the following provisos:
+In accordance to state and local government recommendations, almost every aspect of how the event is conducted will be significantly modified, including the following provisos:

 NASCAR has pledged to continue to work with state and local authorities, based on trends and local restrictions.
 Teams will be limited to 16 members, including the driver.

-Note: Update: NASCAR races revealed through June